-Site Description Adjustment Reasoning Land use controls and site improvements 90% For net acreage due to challenging site geometry, on-site improvements, and utility easement needs.
-Realistic capacity of the site 95% Based on market demand for medium-density housing types such as condominiums, apartments, townhomes, and single-family and current cost of construction.
-Typical densities 95% Future medium-density projects in Carmel-by-the-Sea are more likely to be built out close to maximum density due to lot sizes, limited developable sites, and very high demand for new units.
+Site Description Adjustment Reasoning Land use controls and site improvements For net acreage due to challenging site geometry, on-site improvement and utility easement needs.
+Realistic capacity of the site Based on market demand for medium-density housing types such as condominiums, apartments, townhomes, and single-family and current conformation.
+Typical densities Future medium-density projects in Carmel-by-the-Sea are more likely to be built out close to maximum density due to lot sizes, limited developable sites, and very high demand for new units.
 Infrastructure availability No adjustment Not applicable, no constraints Environmental Constraints No adjustment No known site constraint